ForgeRock/am-external/README.md

 # am-external

-This repository contains OpenAM and AM source code that ForgeRock that you can used to modify and extend AM functionality.
+This repository contains OpenAM and AM source code that you can use to modify and extend AM functionality.
 The repository contains branches co-responding to the version of OpenAM/AM that you're extending.
 At the time of writing this includes;

 Product Version   |  Branch Name